grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "The Authority on this side of the line _are_ a bunch of aggressive motherfuckin' assholes," agreed Shakes.
 "They must just hate having that depot there."

 "That's why the proprietors would prefer the island to generally be understood to remain 'deserted.'
-And it's also why the assholes patrolling the water we're currently in are particularly unfriendly dicks to good folks likes ourselves in the business of shipping.
+And it's also why the assholes patrolling the water we're currently in are particularly unfriendly dicks to good folks like ourselves in the business of shipping.
 Hence my prerogative to get us moving again, and why we would be particularly grateful to have you assistance in that endeavor Captain Shakes."

 "Well, when you put it that way --- that particularly profitable way, I mean..."